KhadijehValipour/Snake_AI/readme.md

 The direction is the same as label, target or y, which is one of the values u, r, d, l

-### **The specifications of my model are:**
+### The specifications of my model are:

-   - **Model has three hidden layer and one input and one output layer**
+   - Model has three hidden layer and one input and one output layer

-Neuron number of input layer: 12
+Neuron number of input layer ---> 12

-Neuron number of first hidden layer: 30
+Neuron number of first hidden layer---> 30

-Neuron number of second hidden layer: 16
+Neuron number of second hidden layer---> 16

-Neuron number of output layer: 4
+Neuron number of output layer---> 4

-activation function of fisrt layer: sigmoid
+activation function of fisrt layer---> sigmoid

-activation function of  hidden layers: relu
+activation function of  hidden layers---> relu

-activation function of output layer: softmax
+activation function of output layer---> softmax

-optimizer: Adam
+optimizer---> Adam

-learning rate: defult
+learning rate---> defult

-loss function: sparse_categorical_crossentropy
+loss function---> sparse_categorical_crossentropy

-epochs number: 100
+epochs number---> 100